Hbvsa/hbvsa.github.io/_pages/about.md

 The best model setup would be the one with lowest average number of required seed initializations per dataset.

 ## Deep learning projects

+I have implemented and applied multiple deep learning models to different projects of which some selected ones are showcased at [Portfolio](https://hbvsa.github.io/portfolio/)
+I have also experimented with deploying these models with Docker to different cloud providers such as GCP, AWS, Azure and HuggingFace.